 If you grow plants with a strong scent next to your vegetable crops, this will deter pests away from them.

-Inspect you garden regularly
+Inspect your garden regularly

 If you regularly inspect your plants, you can get rid of pests and cut away diseased parts of plants before they become a big problem.

-Accept the perfect imperfections
+Accept the organic gardening imperfections